 This single award will be given annually or every other year on a competitive basis and the recipient(s) will be the holder(s) of the 'Kalenian Award' in the year given.
-The duration of the award shall not exceed 18 months.
-The award will be in the form of an 18 month grant of $25,000 which may be given to an individual or group involved in the invention of a product in order to assist in the process of moving the invention toward commercialization.
-Note: possbly included is a $5000 in-kind package of legal services courtesy of Wolf Greenfield & Sacks, P.C. of Boston.
+The duration of the award shall not exceed 18 months and will be a grant of $20,000.
+It may be given to an individual or group involved in the invention of a product in order to assist in the process of moving the invention toward commercialization.

 The award may be given to support innovative ideas or the development of commercial products.
 Ideally, the recipients should be either a part of an existing small business enterprise or in the process of trying to establish a small business.

 This is not only a nice monetary award, it is a good exercise to improve communication skills.
 A very concise " who am I--- this is my idea---this is how it will benefit society---this is what I need to achieve my goals " would be much appreciated.